Pest Control Technician Wage Law

 The California Supreme Court issued a ground-breaking decision in Brinker v.
 Superior Court in 2012.
 In the Brinker case the Supreme Court stated the requirements that employers in California must follow in order to meet its duty to provide meal periods to California workers.
-Our law firm is one of the Plaintiff’s counsel in the Brinker case.
-We represent over 100,000 workers in the largest wage and hour case in California.
+I represented the workers in the Brinker case, so I know the case very well.

-What we have found is that most California pest control companies don’t properly pay overtime and don’t provide legal and compliant meal periods/ lunches and rest periods.
+What we have found is that most California pest control companies don’t pay for all hours that you work (or are under the control of the company) don't properly pay overtime and don’t provide legal and compliant meal periods/ lunches and rest periods.
 Many are illegally using what is called auto-meal deduct in order to deduct a half hours pay.

 You are entitled to overtime pay at time and one-half, an hours pay for every missed meal period/ lunch, an hour’s pay for missed rest period, waiting time penalties and interest.
 I call this the “joy of math” how quickly this all adds up.

 I cover all of these in more depth and I answer the following questions an/or address the following issues: